amberbit/elixir-cocktails/elixir-cocktails/phoenix/redirects/post.md

 ## The problem

-You are migrating your legacy Rails application (;>) to a brand new, shiny, Elixir + Phoenix version.
+You are migrating your legacy Ruby on Rails web application (;>) to a brand new, shiny, Elixir + Phoenix version.
 URL structure of the old and new application mostly matches, but some of the pages changed their location.
 You need to keep the old URLs redirecting to new URLs because